Your Child's Outpatient Appointment

 If you live in the Auckland District Health Board (ADHB) area, your child will need to be referred to Starship by your current doctor (general practitioner or GP).
 If you live outside of the ADHB area, then you will need to be referred to Starship by your child's paediatrician.

 Starship does not accept referrals directly from families or from anyone who is not a doctor.
-There are some exceptions to this - you can self-refer to the Community Child Health and Disability Service and the Palliative Care Service.
+There are some exceptions to this - you can self-refer to Starship Community Service and the Palliative Care Service.

 Where to Go

 Once your referral has been received and accepted, you will be contacted to arrange a date, time and place for your child's outpatient appointment.
 You are no longer asked to confirm your appointment once it has been made, but if for any reason you cannot make your appointment please telephone the Contact Centre on 0800 728 436 as soon as possible so that this time can be made available for another family who need it.
 See Directions and Parking for information about how to get to Starship Hospital or Greenlane Clinical Centre.

 We would prefer you to bring your appointment letter with you so that you can be checked into the right clinic.
 If you have been asked to provide proof of eligibility, you can bring a copy of your passport or child's birth certificate to show to the clinic receptionist.
 For more information see eligibility for publicly funded healthcare.

 If you are coming by car, you will need money for parking.
 Please note there is limited parking available on both the Starship Hospital and Greenlane sites and there are often queues to get into the carpark.
 You may want to bring a snack and drink for your child, or some money to buy food / drink at one of the vending machines or cafes.